 - several sprigs of fresh dill or sprinkle of dried dill

 - a few slices of fresh lemon to serve

-Sprinkle the salmon portions with a little salt.
+Sprinkle the ivory king salmon portions with a little salt.

 Put the wine, water, dill, parsley, bay leaf, shallots, peppercorns, or any combination of these ingredients in a sauté pan, and bring to a simmer on medium heat.
 (You can skip the wine and just use water if you don’t have a bottle handy, though the wine is a nice touch.)
 You will want just enough liquid to not completely cover the salmon.